system76/tech-docs/src/models/thelio-r3-n1/repairs.md

 1. Place the computer on its side so the motherboard is facing up.
 2. Unscrew and remove the cooler mounting bracket on the right side of the CPU.
+    - The grey plastic spacers over each mounting bracket screw hole do not need to be removed.
+If they fall off, put them back before reinstalling the mounting bracket.

 ![CPU cooler mounting bracket](./img/cpu-cooler-mounting-bracket.webp)